 - Changes in temperature, like if you go from a warm house into a cold winter day and you haven’t bundled up

 - Not having enough to drink (dehydration)

-Two drugs have shown promise.
 The drug called L-glutamine oral powder (Endari) has proven to help prevent these crises from occurring and thus preventing hospitalizations.
-Hydroxyurea (Droxia, Hydrea, Silkos) prevents abnormal red blood cells from forming.
+Hydroxyurea (Droxia, Hydrea, Silkos) and voxelotor (Oxbryta) prevent abnormal red blood cells from forming.
 This reduces the number of painful crises from sickling blood cells.

 Your doctor can help you come up with a plan for how to handle a crisis.
 If you need to go to the hospital for treatment, make sure to take your plan with you.

 Often, you can treat the pain at home.
 When a crisis first starts, your doctor will likely suggest you drink plenty of liquids and take an over-the-counter pain medicine, such as ibuprofen or acetaminophen.
 Talk to your doctor to see what’s safe for you.
 For example, if you have a kidney problem, acetaminophen might be the better choice.
 For more severe pain, your doctor may give you a stronger medicine.